 How Police Report Errors Can Affect Your Bicycle Accident Claim

 - Claim impact.
-Insurance companies often use the police report as an early reference point when reviewing a claim.
-If the filing contains an error, that inaccuracy can shape how the insurance company adjuster views liability, injuries, and settlement value.
+Insurance companies use the police report as an early reference point.
+An error shapes how the adjuster views liability, injuries, and settlement value.

 - Fault allocation.
-Responsibility matters because it can directly affect compensation.
-In a comparative negligence state, even a small shift in blame can reduce what you recover, especially in bicycle and car accident cases where both parties share some responsibility.
+In a comparative negligence state, even a small shift in blame reduces what you recover, especially in bicycle and car accident cases where both parties share responsibility, as well as car accidents and motor vehicle accident cases involving similar liability disputes.

 - Injury descriptions.
-If the report describes your injuries as minor when they were not, the insurer may treat the situation as less serious than it is.
-This can be especially harmful when symptoms become clearer after the accident, such as with a concussion, internal bleeding, or other condition that was not obvious at the time.
+If the report lists your injuries as minor when they were not, the insurer may downplay your situation.
+Late-appearing symptoms compound the problem, including concussions, internal bleeding, or conditions not obvious at the date and time of the crash.

 Amending a Police Report in Criminal Cases